jflorian/doubledog-iscsi/README.md

 ## Overview

-Presently this module allows you to manage iSCSI targets using scsi-target-utils.
-Additional support is coming soon for initiators as well.
+Presently this module allows you to manage iSCSI targets using scsi-target-utils and iSCSI initiators using iscsi-initiator-utils.
 It has been developed against Fedora 21 using Puppet-3.6.

 ## Module Description

 Using the iscsi::target definition from this module you can quickly provision an iSCSI target on your network.
 This is useful if you have some storage, be it a file or some block-device that you want to make available over a network.
-An iSCSI initiator would connect to this target and at that end you have what appears to be a regular SCSI storage device.
+Any iSCSI initiator would connect to this target and at that end you have what appears to be a regular SCSI storage device.

+Using the iscsi::initiator definition from this module you can quickly attach to any iSCSI target on your network.
+Once attached, that target will appear as a local block storage device.

+It is not necessary for both the initiator and target to be managed by this module, but that was the development model so other situations may require enhancing this module for the best possible support.

-This module will install the necessary packages, manage target configuration and manage the target daemon.
+This module will install the necessary packages, manage configuration files, and manage the various services related to initiators and/or targets.

 ## Setup

-### What iscsi affects
+### What iscsi Affects

+#### For iSCSI Initiators

+* Installation of the iscsi-initiator-utils package.
+* Management of iscsid.conf.
+* Management of the iscsid daemon.
+* Target discovery and login.

+#### For iSCSI Targets

 * Installation of the scsi-target-utils package.
 * Management of targets.conf.